1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Q. Are student loans available to assist with tuition?

 A. ICMT offers several Tuition Financing Options to incoming degree students that can suit almost any budget.
+Other extended / deferred payment options may be available from our payment processor (PayPal), depending on your geographical location.
 Visit our Tuition Information page for complete details.
+Please note, however, that ICMT is not part of the US Federal Student Loan, or VA loan programs.

 Back to top of page

 Q. How are the classes run?
-Are they formal online classes or self-study?
+Are there and formal online classes or residency requirements?

 Back to top of page

-Q. The curriculum looks very interesting.
-What are the ways some of your Grads are using their degrees?
+Q. What are the ways some of your Grads are using their degrees?

 Back to top of page